vuestorefront/vue-storefront/packages/checkout-com/README.md

 ```

 3. `setBillingDetails` to save billing address.
 So you will be able to fetch `availableMethods` which base on your billing address (server-side)
 4. Run `loadStoredPaymentInstruments` for logged in user to load stored payment instruments.
-They will be loaded to `storedPaymentInstruments` array of `PaymentInstrument`.
+They will be loaded to `storedPaymentInstruments` array of `PaymentInstrument`s.
 Caution: This interface is being used for storing credit cards currently.
-It might has different shape for stored different payment methods.
-Example of usage:
+It might have different shape for stored different payment methods in the future.
+Interface:
 ```ts
 interface PaymentInstrument {
     id: string;